rvolosatovs/mooshy/README.md

     - Shellshock:
         - Connects to the `addr`.
         - Downloads `moosh` binary in `/tmp` and executes it.
-    - Buffer overflow of hHTTPd: (TODO)
-        - Connects to the `addr`.
-        - Opens reverse shell on the victim machine.
-        - Downloads `moosh` binary in `/tmp` and executes it.
 - Executes the `moosh` binary on the victim machine, which:
     - Exploits [Linux kernel vulnerability(CVE-2016-5195)](https://nvd.nist.gov/vuln/detail/CVE-2016-5195) (PoC uses vanilla Ubuntu 16.04 LTS VM) to overwrite a SUID binary(defaults `/usr/bin/passwd`) by shellcode, which sets `/proc/sys/vm/dirty_writeback_centisecs` to `0` and `exec`s `/bin/bash` with `root` privileges(it's a SUID binary owned by `root`).
 Note, that setting `/proc/sys/vm/dirty_writeback_centisecs` to `0` is required to prevent kernel panic, which would otherwise occur shortly after the execution of exploit due to an invalid state reached, which is triggered by the exploit.
     - Using the "suid root shell" installs the backdoor on the system